-- The first link (New Defect by default) allows you to create a new item of your favorite type.
-If your favorite type is set to Task, for example, this link will be New Task. - Shortcut to your Home Page report if you or your administrator has specified a Home Page in TrackRecord.
-If a Home Page has not been specified, this link is not displayed. - For administrators, the Manage option is available.
-This link is not displayed if you are not logged on as an Administrator. - The Logout link allows you to log out of the WebServer. - The User Options link displays the TrackRecord WebServer version number, the name of your database and your username, and allows you to change your password. - The Search link allows you to search for information through the WebServer.
+- From the New dropdown menu at the top, create a new item.
+The default for this is New Defect. - From the Open dropdown menu, open a list of existing items. - Shortcut to your Home Page report if you or your administrator has specified a Home Page in TrackRecord.
+If a Home Page has not been specified, this link is not displayed. - Use the Search dialog to search for information through the Web-Server. - The Manage link is available for administrators.
+This link is not displayed if not logged on as an Administrator. - The User Options link displays the TrackRecord WebServer version number, the name of the database and username.
+Change a password, and email address here.

-- The Help link displays information about using the WebServer. - The Guided Tour link opens the TrackRecord Guided Tour.
+- The Help icon displays information about using the WebServer. - The Logout icon logs out of the WebServer.